dcequea97/android-cryptobuddy/Readme.md

   <img src="images/detail.jpg" alt="Detail view image" style="width:220px;height:auto;border-radius:8px;object-fit:cover;" />
 </div>

-Note: Adjust the width in the inline style to change image size.
-Use percentages for responsive layouts (e.g., width:48%).

 ## Caching (current implementation)
 - The repository maintains an in-memory cache of the last fetched results and also persists those results to Room.
 A last-fetch timestamp is recorded via TimeProvider.
 - TTL policy: cached data is considered fresh for 15 minutes.
 If a request arrives while the cache is fresh, the repository immediately returns the cached data without performing a network call.